 Customer support is limited to email and phone.

 In our portfolio, you can also find a project that involved integration with Braintree.
 This is the online form builder, EmailMeForm, which follows the subscription model.
 When we integrated the subscription, we considered the solutions offered by PayPal and Braintree.
 At that time, Braintree offered a high-end recurring billing solution, which perfectly matched the needs of the product.
 It made subscription payments automatic and allowed client billing data to be stored on Braintree servers.
 Check out our works for more information on the development process.

 Stripe is PayPal’s nearest competitor.
 Although they have many things in common, there are still some points where Stripe is beating the industry leader.

 Stripe supports more than 135 currencies, which is necessary for international businesses.
 It allows you to charge customers in their own currency while receiving the money in your currency.
-This service is supported in 17 countries, including the USA, Canada, Australia, Japan and most European countries.
+This service is supported in over 120 countries, including the USA, Canada, Australia, Japan, and most European countries.
 However, your business should be based in one of the 39 countries listed on a company’s website.

-The fees are the same as PayPal - 2.9% and $0.30 per transaction.
 As your sales grow, you may qualify for a lower transaction fee.
-Stripe doesn’t charge any monthly fees and there is no early termination fee.
+Stripe doesn’t charge any monthly fees, and there is no early termination fee.